raadongithub/Hospital-Management-System-C-/README.md

 List Length: Shows the total number of patients currently registered in the hospital.<br>
 Print List: Displays the details of all patients in the database.<br>
 Change Patient Name: Allows users to update the name of a patient in the database.<br>
-Insert New at Front: Adds a new patient to the beginning of the patient list.<br>
+Insert New at Front: Adds a new patient to the beginning of the patient list.
-## Potential Failures:
+<h2> Potential Failures:</h2>

 The program might terminate unexpectedly if insufficient patients are present in the database during deletion.<br>
 Input errors could occur if the user enters invalid data types or formats during patient registration.